 - All fire alarm systems shall be designed and installed to meet NFPA 72 standards and City of Midlothian adopted codes and amendments.

-- The system shall be pre-tested prior scheduling the acceptance test.
+- The complete system shall be pre-tested prior to scheduling the acceptance test.

 - All initiating, notification and signaling devices shall be inspected and tested.